Kernel Mean Embedding of Distributions: A Review and Beyond: Maximum Mean Discrepancy

 Lastly, a commonly used kernel for a MMD test on $\rr^d$ is the Gaussian RBF kernel $k(\x,\x')=\exp(-\|\x-\x'\|^2/2\sigma^2)$ whose bandwidth parameter is chosen via the \emph{median heuristic}: $\sigma^2 = \mathrm{median}\{\|\x_i-\x_j\|^2\,:\,i,j=1,\ldots,n\}$ \citep{Gretton05:KIND}.
 While this heuristic has been shown to work well in many applications, it may run into trouble when the sample size is small.
-In fact, it has been observed empirically that the median heuristic may not work well when estimating the kernel mean from the small sample and there is room for improvement, especially in the high-dimensional setting \citep{Danafar13:RMMD,Muandet2014,Muandet2014a,Sashank15:HighDim}.
+In fact, it has been observed empirically that the median heuristic may not work well when estimating the kernel mean from a small sample and there is room for improvement, especially in the high-dimensional setting \citep{Danafar13:RMMD,Muandet2014,Muandet2014a,Sashank15:HighDim}.
 An alternative is to choose the kernel that maximizes the test statistic, which is found to outperform the median heuristic empirically \citep{Sriperumbudur2009}. \citet{Gretton12:SSSBPF} proposes a criterion to choose a kernel for two-sample testing using MMD.
-The kernel is chosen so as to maximize the test power, and minimize the probability of making a Type II error.
+The kernel is chosen so as to maximize the test power for a fixed Type-I error.
 The proposed method corresponds to maximizing the Hodges and Lehmann asymptotic relative efficiency \citep{Hodges1956:Asymptotic}.
 Despite these efforts, how to choose a good kernel function on its own remains an open question.